Google Analytics 4 for Shopify: complete setup guide 2026

 Custom conversions for advanced tracking

 Pro tip for advanced users: Create custom conversions for specific scenarios.
 For example: a conversion that only fires for purchases above €100 for VIP customer identification.
-You can do this via Admin > Events > Create event with conditions.
+You do this via Admin > Events > Create event with conditions.

 Examples of custom conversions: